-Improving Bus Services: We will collaborate with the bus industry and local authorities to develop a more detailed strategy to improve bus services and to set out how the bus network will support access to employment, education and services and integrate with economic and housing growth areas.
+Improving Bus Services: We will collaborate with the bus industry in order to improve bus services that support access to employment, education and services.
+We will work with partners to ensure the bus network supports and is integrated with growth.